 Santander’s home market, Spain, will continue to be a drag on overall performance in the near term and may prevent the bank from outearning its cost of equity.

 Santander’s exposure to Latin America has been a source of strength in recent years; however, if these markets become overheated, credit losses could spike.

 Management’s zeal for expansion may lead the bank to overpay for future acquisitions and could damage shareholder value.
 Read more

-Banco Santander is one of the largest banks in the world, with over $1.5 trillion in assets and 14,000 branches.
-Its main focus is retail banking, which generates 75% of Read more
+Banco Santander is one of the largest banks in the world, with over EUR 1.2 trillion in assets and 14,000 branches.
+Its focus is retail banking, which generates 75% of profits.
+Read more